SupaxInc/clothing-segmentation/resources/UNet/UNet_Architecture.md

 The encoder's downsampling path, enhanced by max pooling, efficiently compresses the input image into a compact feature representation, capturing essential information at multiple scales.
 In U-Net and similar architectures, this is achieved through two main mechanisms:

 1. **Convolutional Layers with Strides**: Each convolutional layer applies filters (or kernels) to the input, creating feature maps that highlight different aspects of the input data.
 As we go further down the channels, the network learns more complex and abstract features.
-2. **Max Pooling Layers**: These are specifically designed to downsample the feature maps when going further down the channels.
+2. **Max Pooling Layers**: These are specifically designed to downsample the feature maps when going further down the channels. (this will be done in the forward step)
     1. It significantly reduces the spatial dimensions of the feature maps at each layer.
 For example, with a 2x2 pooling size and a stride of 2, the height and width of each feature map are halved.
     2. This reduction in size helps decrease the number of computations needed in subsequent layers, which is particularly important as the number of channels increases.
     3. By reducing the resolution of the feature maps, max pooling also helps in preventing overfitting.
 The network becomes less sensitive to small variations and noise in the input data, focusing instead on higher-level features that are more robust and generalizable.